parsiya/Hugo-Octopress/README.md

     [blackfriday]
       hrefTargetBlank = true # open the external links in a new window fractions = false

+## <a name="menu"></a>CSS override
+You can override the built-in css by using your own.
+Just put your own css files in the `static` directory of your website (the one in the theme directory also works but is not recommended) and modify the `custom_css` parameter in your config file.
+The path referenced in the parameter should be relative to the `static` folder.
+These css files will be added through the `header` partial after the built-in css file.

+For example, if your css files are `static/css/custom.css` and `static/css/custom2.css` then add the following to the config file:

+    [params]
+      custom_css = ["css/custom.css","css/custom2.css"]

 ## <a name="menu"></a>Navigation menu
 Links to the left of the navigation menu (everything other than Google search and RSS icon) can be configured here.
 Navigation menu is generated using the `hugo-octopress/layouts/partials/navigation.html` template.